solliancenet/microsoft-redis-cache-migration/04_PostMigration/03_BCDR.md

 ## Backup and Restore

 As with any mission critical system, having a backup and restore as well as a disaster recovery (BCDR) strategy is an important part of the overall system design.
-If an unforseen event occurs, it is important to have the ability to restore the data to a point in time (Recovery Point Objective) and in a reasonable amount of time (Recovery Time Objective).
+If an unforeseen event occurs, it is important to have the ability to restore the data to a point in time (Recovery Point Objective) and in a reasonable amount of time (Recovery Time Objective).

 ### Backup